AmazingAng/WTF-Solidity/Languages/en/22_Call_en/readme.md

 It looks a bit complicated, lets see how to use `call` in examples.

 ### Target contract
-Lets write and deploy a simple target contract `OtherContract`, the code is mostly same as chapter 19, only with an extra `fallback` function。
+Let's write and deploy a simple target contract `OtherContract`, the code is mostly the same as chapter 19, only with an extra `fallback` function。

 ```solidity
 contract OtherContract {